kevin-chalmers/set08103/lectures/lecture03/README.md

 - **2017** Microsoft closes *CodePlex*.
 - **2018** Microsoft buys *GitHub* - *Git* seen as the major VCS for Microsoft.

 As you can see, the 1990s was were version control started to take off, but it was in the 2000s where modern tooling emerged.
-The nexus point in 2005 is particularly interesting due to the *BitKeeper Controversy* and development of the Linux kernel.
+The nexus point in 2005 is particularly interesting due to the *BitKeeper Controversy* and managing the development of the Linux kernel.
 This module will work using *Git* and using *GitHub* as our *forge*.

 ## What is Git?